Huntingdon Road Surgery Patient Information

 If you have difficulty getting to the surgery or chemist because of medical reasons, many chemists can help with this process.
 They can make the request for a prescription for you, collect the prescription from the surgery and deliver the medication to you.
 Please discuss this with your local chemist if this is a service that you need.

 It is very important that all prescriptions issued and medications dispensed are carried out accurately and safely.
 We are lucky to have a committed team to ensure this happens.
-Susan Marsh is our Pharmacist who manages the dispensary in Girton, supported by our team of dispensers.
+Andrea Rusted, is our Dispensary Manager at the dispensary in Girton, supported by our team of dispensers.

 If you have any questions regarding obtaining a repeat prescription, please ask at reception or speak to your doctor.